Division as Sharing

 What is Division as Sharing in Math?

-Why is Division as Sharing important?
+What is the Division as Sharing formula?

 Prerequisites